AKST/postcss-media-value/README.md

 ## Usage

-Say you defined your config in some file.
+Say you defined your config in some file, and you're using css modules.

 ```css
 /* app/styles/grid.css */